 3. Divorce Hearing.
 Time – 30 days.

-You may be required to attend court on the day of your divorce hearing.
+You or your divorce lawyers may be required to attend court on the day of your divorce hearing.
 This is a day that the court has allocated to you to hear your matter.

-Your divorce has now been finalised and you are legally now recognised as being single.
+You are now unmarried and your divorce has been finalised.
 Please ensure that you are aware that your divorce does not cover the arrangements for your children or your finances.

 The Family Law Act 1975 has established a ‘no-fault divorce’ system in Australia.